zeropointnine/hqpwv/readme.md

 2. Make sure Node.js is installed.
 Then enter:
 `npm install`.

-3. Make sure `sass` is installed.
-Then compile the css:
+3. To modify the css, make sure `sass` is installed.
+Then compile with:
 `sass scss/main.scss www/css/main.css`
+If simply trying to run the project, this step can be skipped, as the compiled css is included in the repository.

 4. Make sure [HQPlayer 4](https://www.signalyst.com/consumer.html) is running.